angakt/iris/README.md

 2. For the experiments in Figures 7, 8 and 9 we alter IRIS so as to focus solely on the nodes that have a correct estimation regarding the target.
 Thus, we need to comment lines 27-31 and uncomment lines 35-40 in Iris.m file.

+>[!NOTE]
+>Detailed instructions for the reproducibility of the figures can be found in Section E of the [Artifact Appendix](./AE_Appendix.pdf).
+The plotting scripts are written in either Matlab or R. We include them for completeness but we do not consider them part of our contribution

 ## Citation